tasyamillenia/tasyamillenia/README.md

 - 👋 Hi, I’m @tasyamillenia
-- 👀 I’m interested in Mining Technology, especially Fleet Management System and Fatigue Management System that will increase productivity, revenue, and reduce cost with same production by decrease number of truck, hang, and que time.
+- 👀 I’m interested in Mining Technology, especially Fleet Management System and Fatigue Management System that will increase productivity, revenue, and decrease cost with same production by reduce number of truck, hang, and que time in mine operation.
 - 🌱 I’m currently learning python for data science.
 I wanna simplify my work that before take my time, then get easier with data science and python.
+This skills will help me for some works further.
 - 💞️ I’m looking to collaborate on learning python start from basic
 - 📫 How to reach me : Linkedin @Tasya Millenia